-- Animation & Special Effects: Explore the technical and artistic aspects of 3D and 2D animation in an integrated manner and within different application contexts (from film animation and special effects to interactive displays).
+- Animation & Special Effects: Explore the technical and artistic aspects of 3D and 2D animation in an integrated manner and within different application contexts—from film animation and visual effects to interactive displays.

-- Media Design: Learn to design digitally mediated experiences across different platforms, from mobile apps to large-scale installations, and for varied applications (from media for daily living to mediated performances).
+- Media Design: Design digitally mediated experiences across various platforms, from mobile devices to large-scale installations, and for varied applications—from media for daily living to mediated performances).

-- Sonic Arts: Create experimental music or explore new, technology-enabled applications and markets for sound design, music creation, and performance.
+- Sonic Arts: Create experimental music and explore emerging applications and markets for sound design, music creation, and performance.

-- Innovation and Entrepreneurship: Work collaboratively in hands-on explorations of the complete 21st century innovation ecosystem.
-You will experience integrated models of innovation that increase the likelihood of home-run products and services that will captivate society and/or the marketplace.
+- Innovation and Entrepreneurship: Work collaboratively in hands-on explorations of the problems, opportunities, strategies, and circumstances that lead to innovations.
+You will experience integrated models of innovation that increase the likelihood of successful products and services that will bring value to society and/or the marketplace.

 - Immersive Technologies in Arts & Culture: Blend technological skills with creative imagination and critical humanistic practice.

 Individuals who make significant contributions, academically and professionally, in these areas are solidly prepared in a related discipline.
 Their preparation is combined with the ability to work in multidisciplinary teams that span technology and the arts.
 IDeATe serves as a multidisciplinary collaborative learning addition to the education (and learning outcomes) that students receive through their disciplinary major rather than a standalone learning experience.